byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![hanging patio garden](./vivariumGeorgeTownGallery/vivariumPatio/kokedama03.jpg)

 It became difficult to catalog the ever changing garden.
-Growing a diverse garden is part of what makes it a pleasure and easy to enjoy an Eco-responsible lifestyle. ***The gardens of the Vivarium, once established, provided (and often exceeded) all nutritional requirements for the host and co-host.*** (More details on plant selection and care will follow in a separate post.)
+Growing a diverse garden is part of what made it a pleasure and easy to enjoy the discovery process towards an Eco-responsible lifestyle. ***The gardens of the Vivarium, once established, provided (and often exceeded) all nutritional requirements for the host and co-host.*** (More details on plant selection and care will follow in a separate post.)

 ![Kokedama](./vivariumGeorgeTownGallery/vivariumWindowHanging/vivariumKokedama01Web.jpg)